-If you followed the 2016 campaign for president of the United States, you know what I’m talking about—many people were sure their candidate was right and the other one was an evil menace.
+If you followed the 2016 or 2020 campaigns for president of the United States, you know what I’m talking about—many people were sure their candidate was right and the other one was an evil menace.
 And some of those people attacked “friends” and family on social media and elsewhere.

 The “Sin” in Peter Enns’ book is a devotion to correct beliefs rather than a devotion to God characterized by trust.
 Trust in a person—God—is the only way for Christians to maintain faith qua faithfulness when simple biblical quotes don’t seem to square with challenges from scientists or life events.